vulpineblaze/stock_track/README.md

-##Stock Track##
+# Stock Track
-This project is a proof-of-concept to do some big-data number crunching using only a t1.tiny AWS instance.
+> This project is a proof-of-concept to do some big-data number crunching using only a t1.tiny AWS instance.
-So far, in this regard, the project is successful.
-Having scarce resources have forced innovations that have improved the data mining algorithms preciseness by whole orders of magnitude.
-###Monetization###
-I may attempt to monetize this project.
-(C) All Rights Reserved 2015.

-# Project Name
-> Here goes your awesome project description!

 ## Table of contents
 * [General info](#general-info)